Bartending terminology: Chaser

 A shot of whisky, tequila, or vodka, when served neat in a shot glass, is often accompanied by a "chaser" (a mild drink consumed after a shot of hard liquor) or a "water back" (a separate glass of water).
 These terms commingle as well; it is common in many locales to hear a "beer back" ordered as the chaser to a shot.
 A drink may specifically be ordered "no chaser" as well.

 In Israel, a chaser is simply a smaller version of a shot.

 In the Philippines and Canada, "chasers" are beverages, mostly sweet ones, that are drunk immediately after downing a shot to relieve the bitter taste or strong kick of the alcohol.

-A relatively new type of chaser is called "pickleback".
+A relatively new type of chaser is called "pickleback" wherein a shot of liquor is chased by a shot of pickle brine.